nvzqz/condtype/README.md

 ## Install

-This crate is [available on crates.io](https://crates.io/crates/condtype) and can be used by running the following `cargo` command in your project directory:
+This library is [available on crates.io](https://crates.io/crates/condtype) and can be used by running the following `cargo` command in your project directory:

 ```sh
 cargo add condtype